 - More affordable: Was introduced into a lower priced segment (17 percent cheaper at launch).

 - More modern: Is somewhat more recent (announced 1 year and 7 months after the L10).

 Arguments in favor of the Panasonic Lumix DMC- L10:

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More heavily discounted: Has been on the market for longer (launched in August 2007).

-If the count of individual advantages (bullet points above) is taken as a guide, the E-450 is the clear winner of the match-up (6 : 2 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-450 is the clear winner of the match-up (7 : 3 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just use the search menu below.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.